Top of page

 Can I get back to my ‘normal’ routine once treatment finishes?

-You might have taken time out of work, studies or other responsibilities during your treatment.
-If you plan to return to these, remember that you won’t be back to your full strength straightaway.
+You might have taken time out of some of your day-to-day activities such as work, studies or other responsibilities during your treatment.
+If you plan to go back to these, remember that you won’t be back to your full strength straightaway.
 Be realistic with your goals rather than overstretching yourself.
 Find out how your workplace, school, college or university can support you.
-Although it can take time to adjust, many people describe finding a ‘new normal’ after treatment for lymphoma.
+Although it can take a while to adjust, many people describe finding a ‘new normal’ after treatment for lymphoma.

 Should I celebrate when treatment finishes?